her-mirror/Agent-Aara/docs/getting-started/first-steps.md

 ### When to Seek Professional Help

-Ara will always recommend professional medical care when appropriate, but you should seek immediate help for:
+Aara will always recommend professional medical care when appropriate, but you should seek immediate help for:

 #### Medical Emergencies
 - Severe pain or bleeding